aimeepham14/SimonSaysWhackaMole/README.md

 ### MVP
 * Create the whack a mole setting background
-* Render a start screen with the instructions and a start button
+* Creating a start and restart button
 * Render the hole to light up somehow
 * Render a random series of the different moles sequence
 * Render the ability for the player to click and copy the exact sequence during each round
 * Everytime a round ends the round counter should increase by 1
 * A message should pop up if the player loses
 * The player should be able to restart

 ### Stretch Goals